 )

-You know what is a DAG and what is an Operator.
-Time to know how to create the directed edges, or in other words, the dependencies between tasks.
+You know what a DAG is and what an Operator is.
+Time to understand how to create the directed edges, or in other words, the dependencies between tasks.

-As you learned, a DAG has directed edges.
-Those directed edges are the dependencies in an Airflow DAG between all of your operators/tasks.
-Basically, if you want to say “Task A is executed before Task B”, you have to defined the corresponding dependency.
+A DAG has directed edges.
+Those directed edges correspond to the dependencies between tasks (operators) in an Airflow DAG.
+If you want to say “Task A must run before Task B”, you have to define the corresponding dependency.
 How?

 task_a >> task_b